 Nothing worse than working on a boat when the crew doesn’t jive.

-Dockwalking can be tricky at times, especially if you are not legal to work in the country you plan on doing it.
-Make sure you know the laws and rules about the country you plan on dockwalking in.
+Dockwalking can be tricky at times, especially if you are not legal to work in the country you want to go.
+Make sure you know the laws and rules about the country you plan on working in.

 Plan your dockwalking accordingly, you want to be efficient and not backtrack.

-Try to think of smaller marinas, not everyone is going to go.
-If you are in the Mediterranean, don’t just go to Antibes and Monaco, trying going places like Cap d’Ail or Golfe Juan.
+Try to think of smaller marinas not everyone is going to go.
+If you are in the Mediterranean, don’t just go to Antibes and Monaco, try going places like Cap d’Ail or Golfe Juan.
 There might not be as many boats, but there won’t be as many people dockwalking as well.

 When trying to get a job on a yacht, you need to be creative and think outside the box.
 Don’t just do what everyone else is doing.
 Make yourself standout.